Improwised/kb.repairrabbit.github.io/content/tickets/how-to-generate-tickets-for-the-new-customers.md

 +++
-title= "How to generate a ticket for the new customers?" date= 2018-01-25T15:31:58+05:30 description = "" weight= 2
+title= "How to generate ticket for the new customers?" date= 2018-01-25T15:31:58+05:30 description = "" weight= 2